 What’s one of the first things you do when you see a cool new product in a store?
 You touch it!
 After picking up the product you feel it in your hands to take a closer look; and if it’s clothing you might even try it on and see how you feel in it.

 Most people want this experience before they buy a product, and that’s why only roughly 16.1 percent of people buy products online (and that percentage only increases by about 2 percent every year).

-One tactic you can use to translate this experience online is by using video.
-It’s easier for people to visualize your product in a video, and although it’s not the same as an in-store experience, using video is better than regular photos and text.
+One tactic you can use to translate this experience online for potential customers and consumers is by using video.
+It’s easier for people to visualize your product in a video, and although it’s not the same as an in-store experience, using video to raise brand awareness is better than regular photos and text.

 So, without further ado, here’s how to create eCommerce product videos that not only demonstrate your product properly, but will also drive sales.

 Much like learning, the way an individual observes and understands a product will vary from person to person.
 For some, the tactile aspect is important, while for others what they hear and feel is the driving factor.